We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 Note: Students who have previously taken Conserving Wildlife (Fall 2015 – Winter 2016) or Wildlife: Conservation and Writing (Fall 2014) should not enroll in this program.

-environmental studies, ecology, public policy, biology, and natural resources.
+This offering will prepare you for careers and advanced study in: environmental studies, ecology, public policy, biology, and natural resources.

 $425 for a mandatory 10-day-long field trip to Yellowstone National Park from 9/29/17 – 10/7/17.